metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 New Orleans doesn't have much of a pass rush in this game.
 Cameron Jordan may be the only elite pass rusher on that defense.

+I wonder if New Orleans has a tendency to play their cornerbacks more in outside coverage.
+If so, it makes their linebackers all the more valuable, as that unit is essentially the first line of defense against crossing routes.
+It would explain how Jared Goff had a hell of a game against these Saints last year.

 ***

 ## Chiefs @ Patriots